codingwizard0831/product-factory-backend/README.md

+Please note, this repo is deprecated.
+We are moving to [https://github.com/OpenUnited/platform](https://github.com/OpenUnited/platform)

 ## Getting Started
 It is recommended that Python 3.9 is used to run the backend server.
 Please run the following command first to install all dependencies.
 ```